 The social media story resulted in pure shock from people across the world.
 However, once you start to understand the ingredients a bit, it’ll make sense.
 Lip plumpers, including Too Faced Lip Injection, use capsaicin.

 Capsaicin is a natural ingredient that is found in chili peppers.
 It helps create a reaction in the lips that instantly makes them swell.
 This is also due to the increased blood flow to the area.
-That’s why so many people have different results from lip plumpers- it depends on your sensitivity to the ingredient being used.
+That’s why so many people have different results from lip plumpers- it depends on your sensitivity to the ingredients used.
 The more sensitive you are to ingredients like capsaicin, your lips will swell up.

-However, this is when being used in the lip area.
+However, this is when it is used in the lip area.
 When you start kissing children on the cheek, some capsaicin is bound to get on their skin.
 Lip plumpers aren’t exactly transfer-proof.
 That’s where the raised red rash comes from.
 Although very small amounts of this ingredient are used in topical creams to prevent pain, there’s also a warning that comes with the topical use of capsaicin: it can cause redness, burning, stinging, and irritation at the site.
 So, if you kiss a child while wearing lip plumper, there’s always a chance that this can happen.
 It’s best to avoid kisses while wearing any lip plumper to be on the safe side.
-However, that doesn’t mean that they will cause a toxic reaction as soon as you put them on your lips.
+However, that doesn’t mean they will cause a toxic reaction as soon as you put them on your lips.

-On the Celiac side of things, this product is supposed to be gluten-free according to Sephora.
+On the Celiac side of things, this product is supposed to be gluten-free, according to Sephora.